 The Sewing Doc Academy Vintage Machine Workshop is the first course of its kind that:

 Allows you to learn the SAME PROCEDURES used in or professional service shop from the comfort of your home

 We are still in the midst of a viral pandemic, and travel isn't easy, affordable, or safe in many cases.
 You can setup a workshop or workspace in your home and work your way through the lessons and stay set up without having to pack up and leave.

 Is ready when YOU are, regardless of geography or time zone, with ON-DEMAND, pre-recorded video lessons

 Whether you live from around the globe from me, have a day job, work nights, have kids at home that make your schedule irregular, or anything else, the meat of this course is pre-recorded, so you can watch it whenever you want!
 Plus, once you purchase, you have access forever, to watch and rewatch as often as you want or need.

 Offers you ongoing access to the instructor so that you never feel alone or stuck and you can get near-real-time help during live streamed Q&A sessions and monthly LIVEstream classes

 While the lessons are pre-recorded, I also believe real-time or nearly real time feedback is important.
 Each month I will host an on-going introductory live (virtual) workshop session that will cover the basics of the course, so it'll be like a real classroom.
-Join once, or each month if you like.
 I will also host a weekly live Q&A session so that I can help you overcome any hurdles each step of the way.